pdjr-signalk-plugins/ais-reporter/README.md

 > **}**

-All of the numeric values in a configuration specify a time period in minutes with a zero value representing an infinite time period.
+All of the numeric values in a configuration specify a time period in minutes with a zero value representing an infinite time period and essentially disabling the associated behaviour.

 The 'expiryInterval' property tells the plugin to disregard any vessel whose position has not been updated in the last 15 minutes.